TryBuildCalc

 • Bars stored on timber sleepers or racks — minimum 150mm above ground

-• Bars covered with tarpaulin or stored under shed in monsoon and coastal areas
+• Bars covered with tarpaulin or stored under shed in wet or coastal conditions

 • Different bar diameters stored separately and clearly labelled